 Infuse Springtime Vibes

 This confection is giving us some serious spring fever.
-A semi-naked vanilla cake filled with chocolate ganache gets a cheerful flair with a topper of fresh dahlias and bed of eucalyptus.
+A semi-naked vanilla cake filled with chocolate ganache gets a cheerful flair with a topper of fresh dahlias and a bed of eucalyptus.

 Take Winter Inspiration